 - 3.2.3.6 Place the rack in the PCR machine, with a compression pad, and begin the cycle.
-Once the sample temperature reaches 80°C, pause the program and wait for the temperature to stabilize. - 3.2.3.7 Add 10μL of the Taq Mix to each PCR tube.
-Ensure all the tube caps are tightly closed, then close the thermocycler lid and resume the program. - Promptly remove the reactions from the thermocycler when complete.
+Once the sample completes its first denaturation cycle (1min at 94°C) and the temperature begins to decrease, pause the program when it reaches 80°C, and wait for the temperature to stabilize. - 3.2.3.7 Add 10μ L of the Taq Mix to each PCR tube.
+Ensure all the tube caps are tightly closed, then close the thermocycler lid, wait 1 min, and resume the program. - 3.2.8 Promptly remove the reactions from the thermocycler when complete.
 PCR product can be stored at 4°C for up to 1 week or at -20°C for up to 6 months.